hridayc7/hridayc7.github.io/_pages/teaching.md

 ---

 ---
 My experiences teaching have undoubtedly been the highlight of my undergraduate experience at Michigan.
-I love meeting new students and watching them grow not only as students but individuals is extremely fullfing
+I love meeting new students and watching them grow not only as students but individuals is extremely fullfing.
----

 I have been fortunate to contribute to the learning experiences of my peers in various roles.
 I previously served as an M-Write Fellow for Stats 250: Introduction Statistics and Data Analysis, and a peer tutor for several introductory Computer Science Courses including Elememtary Programming Concepts and Data Structures and Algorithms.